viatche-slav/FinancialProgram/README.md

 ---

-## Installation
+## How to Run
-To install the project, simply clone this repository and execute `run.sh`.
+To run the program, simply clone this repository and execute `run.sh`.
 You should have at least C++ 17 and CMake 3.22 installed.